AtsushiSakai/PythonRobotics/README.md

 ## move to a pose control

-This is a simulation of moving to a pose control
+This is a simulation of moving to a pose control using a proportional controller

 ![2](https://github.com/AtsushiSakai/PythonRoboticsGifs/raw/master/PathTracking/move_to_pose/animation.gif)